moussaclarke/beatportapi/README.md

 ## Todo

-* Store the access token somewhere and re-use it until expiry - we shouldn't need to issue a new one for every single API query.
-Maybe just a file in /data?
+* Store the tokens somewhere and re-use until expiry
+* Get rid of the need for callback uri
 * Get some sanity into the variable / method names
 * Add some proper error catching / messaging
 * Test and document other query types.
-* Troubleshoot/debug with latest version of Pear libraries so they can be fetched from Packagist, or replace them with something else.

 ## Maintained